mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 ### Feature comparison

 The following table summarizes the features available in the community `DataGrid` and enterprise `XGrid` components.
 All the features of the community version are available in the enterprise one.
-The enterprise components comes in two plans: Pro and Premium.
+The enterprise components come in two plans: Pro and Premium.

 | Features                                                                                  | Community | Pro <span class="pro"></span> | Premium <span class="premium"></span> |
 | :---------------------------------------------------------------------------------------- | :-------: | :---------------------------: | :-----------------------------------: |